SAP/project-portal-for-innersource/README.md

 ## Thirdparty

-We used the following open source frameworks to create the portal:
+We use the following open source frameworks to create the portal:

 * [jQuery](https://jquery.com/)
 * [Materialize](https://materializecss.com/)